 - Waist belt fit: 28 – 48 in (71 – 122 cm).

 - Torso fit: 15 – 19 in (38 – 48 cm).

 Mountainsmith Scream 25 vs Competitors

 In the table below I give the Scream 25 side by side with two new models from top brands, both have appeared in 2018.
 You can see how much difference a few grams can make.
 The Osprey’s pack is with a frame and a rain cover included.
-The prices at the moment of writing this text are respectively $60, 100, 100.
 Please follow the links to see more.

 COMPARE PACKAGE FEATURES

 Payable Every Year